The Real Cost of Earning KES 200,000 in Kenya

 Review your payslip via iTax portal to track these.
 Budget for them in financial planning to avoid surprises.
 They fund social welfare, yet impact disposable income for rent, food, and transport in Nairobi.

 Experts recommend separating these from voluntary pension contributions for better tax relief.
-Understand timelines to claim credits from old NHIF payments.
+Register with the SHA promptly to stay covered under SHIF.
 This helps maintain savings rate amid rising living costs.

 SHIF Implementation

-Previously, NHIF cost around KES 1,800 monthly for this salary level, now jumping to KES 6,000 under SHIF.
-Check the SHA website for details on the transition timeline.
-Existing NHIF payments remain creditable toward SHIF.
+Previously NHIF cost around KES 1,800 monthly for this salary level, now jumping to KES 5,500 under SHIF.
+Check the SHA website for details on the transition.
+NHIF was fully wound down when SHIF took over.

 On your payslip, this appears as a line item deducted from gross salary.
 Employers remit it via KRA systems.
 Plan for healthcare needs like outpatient visits or maternity cover under the new scheme.